Honesty is the Best Policy: On the Accuracy of Apple Privacy Labels Compared to Apps' Privacy Policies: Measurement Workflow

-In \autoref{fig:overview}, we present the primary measurement workflow, which we describe in detail below.
-Note that our analysis consider 515,920 apps with an accessible privacy policy and privacy labels, which constitutes roughly half of the 1M apps with a privacy label on the App Store at the time of our measurement in July 2022.
+In \autoref{fig:overview}, we present the primary measurement workflow described in detail below.
 During all scans, we followed best practices of limiting the number of requests and respecting \texttt{403 Errors} by using exponential back-offs.

-\paragraph{\circlea{1} Crawling the App Store.} We began by first parsing the \texttt{XML} site map from Apple's App Store, which lists all apps currently published on the store, and then crawled each URL parsing the privacy labels and associated meta-data, such the app name, version, size, type, user rating, genre, content rating, release date, seller name, and price.
-Importantly, included in the meta-data is a link the privacy policy.
-We also parsed the extended privacy label details, such as the purposes and data types, we performed an additional GET request to the Apple Catalog API~\cite{AppleCatalog}.
-In July 2022, there were 1,569,057 apps on the App Store.
-Of them, 1,041,469 apps had a privacy label and we identified 1,038,930 apps with links to 716,823 unique policies (note some apps link to the same policy).
+\paragraph{\circlea{1} \textbf{Crawling the App Store.}} We began by parsing the \texttt{XML} site map from Apple's App Store, which lists all apps currently published on the store, and then crawled each URL, parsing the privacy labels and associated metadata, such as the app name, version, size, type, user rating, genre, content rating, release date, seller name, and price.
+Notably, the metadata includes a link to the privacy policy.
+We also parsed the extended privacy label details, such as the purposes and data types, by performing an additional GET request to the Apple Catalog API~\cite{AppleCatalog}.
+In January 2024, there were 1.2M apps on the App Store.
+Of them, 995K apps had a privacy label, and we identified 993K apps with links to 669K unique policies (note that some apps link to the same policy).